TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 ---
-id: config-file
+id: file-structure
-title: Config File
+title: File Structure
-sidebar_label: Config File
+sidebar_label: File Structure
 ---

 The configuration file is a JSON file that contains information to configure the application to suit your business needs.

 ### Config file structure

-Below is an example of the configuration files
+Below is an example of a configuration file

 #### Encrypted JSON Wallet

 ```json
 {
   "network": "ropsten",